-He has spearheaded the University's strategic planning and campus master plan initiatives, collaborated with faculty and academic leaders on enhancing and adding undergraduate and graduate programs, establishing academic priorities and strengthening the centrality of academics at Seton Hall.
-He has also led the strategic changes in the enrollment management and financial aid strategies that will position the University through the current economic environment.
+Esteban spearheaded the University's strategic planning and campus master plan initiatives, collaborated with faculty and academic leaders on enhancing and adding undergraduate and graduate programs, establishing academic priorities and strengthening the centrality of academics at Seton Hall.
+He has also led the strategic changes in the enrollment management and financial aid strategies that have enhanced the University's reputation through the current economic environment.

 He received a doctorate in administration from the Graduate School of Management of the University of California at Irvine and a master of science in Japanese business studies from Chaminade University in Honolulu.
 Esteban earned a master of business administration and a bachelor of science in mathematics from the University of the Philippines, Diliman, Quezon City.
 He also received specialized training in leading transformation and change at Harvard University's Graduate School of Education in addition to private sector work experience in the Philippines and Japan.

-Currently, Dr. Esteban is a founding board member and vice chairman of the Asian Pacific Islander American Association of Colleges and Universities, a new national organization established to advocate on behalf of minority-serving institutions that have significant numbers of Asian American and Pacific Islander American students.
-He is also serving as a member of the Board of Trustees of the Visiting Nurse Association Health Group, a voluntary, nonprofit organization dedicated to the promotion, restoration and maintenance of the health status of individuals and of the New Jersey community.
+Dr. Esteban is a founding board member and vice chairman of the Asian Pacific Islander American Association of Colleges and Universities, a new national organization established to advocate on behalf of minority-serving institutions that have significant numbers of Asian American and Pacific Islander American students.

-Esteban has served American higher education in a number of national roles, including membership on the Accreditation Review Council of the Higher Learning Commission and work as team chair and consultant-evaluator.
-He serves as a board member of the Asian American and Pacific Islander Research in Education (CARE) Commission and the Asian Pacific Americans in Higher Education (APAHE), and has been selected to serve on the national task force for Voluntary System for Accountability (VSA) sponsored by American Association of State Colleges and Universities.
-For the past seven years, he has been an invited speaker and faculty member of the Leadership Development Program for Higher Education offered by Leadership Education for Asian Pacifics held at California State Polytechnic University, Pomona, California.
+Esteban has served American higher education in a number of national roles, including membership on the Accreditation Review Council of the Higher Learning Commission (HLC) and work as team chair and consultant-evaluator.
+Since 2012 he has been a member of the Commission on Inclusion, American Council of Education (ACE).
+Esteban serves as vice-chair of the board of the Asian Pacific Americans in Higher Education (APAHE) and served on the national task force for Voluntary System for Accountability (VSA) sponsored by American Association of State Colleges and Universities.

 He is the first lay president of Seton Hall in a generation and a devoted fan of Pirate athletic programs.
-He and his wife, Josephine, have a daughter, Ysabella, who is an undergraduate student at the University.
+He and his wife, Josephine, have a daughter, Ysabella '12 who is studying medicine.